 A Brief History of Waist Belts

 According to history, waist belts never existed in early times.
 Rather it was the suspender belt that existed first.
-The suspender belts came then due men not been able to find the perfect trousers size.
+The suspender belts came then due to men not been able to find the perfect trousers size.

-Unlike the way it is now that you can easily buy your trouser size in the market, store or have your tailor sew for you, then it was only the rich that could afford to have a tailor so it was only their clothes that were perfectly sown.
+Unlike the way it is now that you can easily buy your trouser size in the market, store, or have your tailor sew for you, then it was only the rich that could afford to have a tailor so it was only their clothes that were perfectly sown.

 As at then, men used suspenders to hold their trousers up until the waist belt era came.
 The waist belt era basically changed everything – the perception of men as regards fashion.

-Fast forward to today like I said it is impossible for a man to go out without a belt on his waist whether it’s official or not which make the waist belt, not just a fashion accessory but a need for every man.
+Fast forward to today like I said it is impossible for a man to go out without a belt on his waist whether it’s official or not which makes the waist belt, not just a fashion accessory but a need for every man.